 - legacy: The node triggering the condition and its peer (if available) will emit the trap, in addition the management node pair (if distinct) will also emit the trap.
-This was the original behavior. - mgmt: Only the active management node will emit the trap.
-This is the current default. - distributed: Only the node triggering the condition will emit the trap.
-For cluster-wide conditions (those that are not node-specific), this mode is equivalent to the mgmt mode.
+This is the original behavior and the current default. - mgmt: Only the active management node will emit the trap. - distributed: Only the node triggering the condition will emit the trap.
+For cluster-wide conditions, this mode is equivalent to the mgmt mode.